 There is a public comment opportunity on every agenda.
 We hope to see you there and engaged in our learning community.

-Laura Hilger - One of the founding members of Highland Academy, and a dedicated staff member until 2013, Laura Hilger has spent her entire career devoted to learning communities and systemic change in a variety of roles.
+Laura Hilger (CHAIR) - One of the founding members of Highland Academy, and a dedicated staff member until 2013, Laura Hilger has spent her entire career devoted to learning communities and systemic change in a variety of roles.
 Since 2016, she has been serving as a Director of Teaching and Learning for KnowledgeWorks, which is a non-profit that supports learning communities across the country.
 Her vision is to help equity and agency become a reality for each and every learner by activating personalized competency-based education systems across the country.
 She has served on the Highland board for many years as a way to continue to give to the Highland learning community as well as the Anchorage School District.
 She believes that education is the heartbeat of every community and that when we work together collectively, we can achieve our vision.

 John Trampush - John has taught social studies, history and educational technology in rural and urban schools across Alaska for over 30 years.
 He was one of the founders of Highland Tech High School and taught the first half decade there.
 He is now retired from full time teaching but stays engaged with collaborative teaching and learning through his work with the Alaska Council for the Social Studies, the Alaska Society for Technology in Education- iDidaContest and Highland Academy.